joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 On one hand, I see that Go has brought its usual approach to bear here; namely, eschewing needless complexity, and exposing just the bare essentials.
 I compare this to the system we built, with its handful of keywords and associated concept count, and admire the simplicity of Go's approach.
 It even has nice built-in deadlock detection.
-And yet, on the other hand, when I find myself debugging classical race conditions, and [torn structs or interfaces]( https://blog.golang.org/share-memory-by-communicating), I clamor for more.
+And yet, on the other hand, when I find myself debugging classical data races, and [torn structs or interfaces]( https://blog.golang.org/share-memory-by-communicating), I clamor for more.
 I have remarked before that simply running with [`GOMAXPROCS=1`](https://golang.org/pkg/runtime/#GOMAXPROCS), coupled with a simple [RPC system]( http://www.grpc.io/) -- ideally integrated in such a way where you needn't step outside of Go's native type system --